Chart Color Schemes

 Niagara Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Niagara Park, as per the latest Census data, 87.1% of dwellings were houses while 13.0% were other types such as semi-detached properties, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan area's dwelling structure which was 74.2% houses and 25.9% other dwellings.
-Home ownership in Niagara Park stood at 29.1%, lower than Sydney metro's rate, with mortgaged dwellings accounting for 46.1% and rented ones making up 24.8%.
-The median monthly mortgage repayment in Niagara Park was $1,943, below the Sydney metro average of $2,150.
-The median weekly rent figure in Niagara Park was $410 compared to Sydney metro's $400.
-Nationally, Niagara Park's median mortgage repayments exceeded the Australian average of $1,863 while rents were higher than the national figure of $375.
+Niagara Park's dwelling structure, as per the latest Census, consisted of 87.1% houses and 13.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
+Home ownership in Niagara Park was at 29.1%, with mortgaged dwellings at 46.1% and rented ones at 24.8%.
+The median monthly mortgage repayment was $1,943, below Sydney metro's average of $2,150.
+The median weekly rent in Niagara Park was $410, compared to Sydney metro's $400.
+Nationally, Niagara Park's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing